okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/okta-expression-language/index.md

 | `$appuser.$attribute` | `$appuser` explicit reference to specific app<br>`$attribute` the attribute variable name  | zendesk.firstName<br>active_directory.managerUpn<br>google_apps.email |
 | `appuser.$attribute`  | `appuser` implicit reference to in-context app<br>`$attribute` the attribute variable name | appuser.firstName                                                     |

 > **Note:** Explicit references to apps aren't supported for custom OAuth/OIDC claims.
+See [Expressions for custom claims](/docs/reference/okta-expression-language/#expressions-for-custom-claims).
 >

 > **Note:** The application reference is usually the `name` of the application, as distinct from the `label` (display name).
 See [Application properties](/docs/reference/api/apps/#application-properties).
 If your organization configures multiple instances of the same application, the names of the later instances are differentiated by a randomly assigned suffix, for example: `zendesk_9ao1g13`.
 You can find the name of any specific app instance in the Profile Editor, where it appears in lighter text beneath the label of the app.